 The Neighbors: Income

-The neighbors in the Ford Rd / N Haggerty Rd neighborhood in Canton are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Ford Rd / N Haggerty Rd neighborhood in Canton are wealthy, making it among the 15% highest income neighborhoods in America.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has